-The Statement of Corporate Policies is the controlling policy document governing the rental assistance programs administered by The Housing Authority of the City of Minneapolis, Minnesota ("Minneapolis Public Housing Authority" or "MPHA").
+The Statement of Corporate Policies is the controlling policy document governing the rental assistance programs administered by MPHA.
 The Statement of Corporate Policies captures the Moving to Work Demonstration policy innovations in effect for the Housing Choice Voucher Program which includes Tenant-Based Rental Assistance, Project-Based Voucher Assistance, and any MPHA Sponsor-Based Assistance and for the Low-Income Public Housing Program.
-Finally, the Statement of Corporate Policies is organized around Minneapolis Public Housing Authority's guiding principles and its mission to promote and deliver well-managed homes to a diverse low- income population and, with partners, contribute to the well-being of the individuals, families, and community we serve.
+Finally, the Statement of Corporate Policies is organized around MPHA's guiding principles and its mission to promote and deliver well-managed homes to a diverse low- income population and, with partners, contribute to the well-being of the individuals, families, and community we serve.